simplykeerthana/All_About_AI_WirelessNetwork/README.md

 # All_About_AI_WirelessNetwork
 Learning more about wireless networks, and about existing research in AI enabled wireless networks.
 I don't know but for some reasons my interests started  shifting to Wireless Networks and the use of AI in it... pretty cool stuff on the outside.
 It's like a paradigm shift to my educational interests.
-So i am making this learning repo to cummulate resources to learn in-depth.
-Probably I will create a mini-website to show the information.
+In colloboration with Mohammad Chegini, an electrical engineer student from Shahid Beheshti University, Iran, we will be sharing a curated collection of resources to learn AI, Telecommunications and Wireless Networks.

-Learning Resources:
+Learning Areas:

-Step 0: Need to brush up my knowledge on Wireless Networks... gonna read the good old Book "Computer Networking - A Top-Down Approach" 7th Edition - Chapter 7 that covers wireless, mobile networking WiFi networks and cellular networks inclusing 4g and LTE... and watch several open-sourced lecture videos.

-1. First step... even though i know nothing about AI in 5g, wireless networks or anything in telecommunications.
-I will start off by reading Dr. Melike Erol-Kantarci Research Papers available online and write summaries on them.
-From this I will take out the important topic and google about them to learn more.

-2. Second Step...
-Dr. Melike said that Designing Algorithms is so important in Research, so i need to start improving my Designing  Algorithms and Analysis skills.
-Look into existing AI Wireless Networks algorithms and try re-implementing them.
+1. AI Basics
+2. ML Algorithms
+3. Computer Networks
+4. Wireleess Networks
+5. Telecomminications

+For each of these learning areas, we will post a series of summarized research papers from TOP AI Enabled Computer Networks, 5g, 6g researchers in the world.